dichaelen/ContainersOnAzure_IntroLab/README.md

 ### Associate the environment variables with container we want to deploy to Kubernetes

-We will now deploy our container via a yaml file, which is [here](https://github.com/mpeder/ContainersOnAzure_IntroLab/blob/master/go_order_sb.yaml) but before we do, we need to edit this file to ensure we set our environment variables and ensure that you have set your private Azure Container Registry correctly:
+We will now deploy our container via a yaml file `go_order_sb.yaml`, which is [here](https://github.com/mpeder/ContainersOnAzure_IntroLab/blob/master/go_order_sb.yaml) but before we do, we need to edit this file to ensure we set our environment variables and ensure that you have set your private Azure Container Registry correctly:

 ```
 spec:
       containers:
       - name: goordersb